mitsukan/borisbikes/README.md

 #### Challenge 9: Building a bike

 Renamed `borisbikes_spec.rb` to `docking_station_spec.rb`.
 Aseel says that there should be one spec file for every class and one file for every class. we wrote a test for Bike class and created a Bike class and working? method.

+#### Challenge 10: Making docking stations release Bikes

+Add a test to your DockingStation specification that a) gets a bike, and then b) expects the bike to be working.
+We asked Jihin's mentor Laura for some tips with the rspec syntax.
+She explained that as rspec is written in ruby, we should not be afraid to write some ruby in the test.

+We then added to the ./lib files to make the tests pass!

+#### Challenge 11: Using instance variables